 Another recurring segment is "Would You Like to Take That Back?", which highlights an extremely unfunny joke told by one of the hosts.

 Sitcom Arch-Nemesis: Kevin and Bean hated Rick Dees when he was a crosstown rival at KIIS.
 They would frequently mock him and occasionally play pranks on him.
 One prank actually made headlines when Dees accused the show of stalking and threatening him.
+Kevin and Bean also once had listeners gather hundreds of KIIS-FM antenna balls and ceremonially buried them in a coffin with a cardboard cutout of Rick Dees and performed a live on-air mock funeral.

 The show usually sends its most incompetent interviewer to perform red carpet interviews.
 Big Tad started the trend and it's carried on by Beer Mug.